HIGHLIGHTS OF PRESCRIBING INFORMATION

 These highlights do not include all the information needed to use ZITHROMAX safely and effectively.
 See full prescribing information for ZITHROMAX.

-ZITHROMAX® (azithromycin) 600 mg Tablets and Oral Suspension
+ZITHROMAX® (azithromycin) 600 mg tablets, for oral use

 Initial U.S. Approval: 1991